 If you believe a source has been misread or a newer version exists, submit a challenge.

-Among the 18 major aerospace brands we've scored, Deutsche Lufthansa is tied =7th of 18, with 1 other.
+Among the 31 major aerospace brands we've scored, Deutsche Lufthansa is tied =11th of 31, with 4 others.

 Score history begins 6 April 2026.